KiandaBPM/docs/content/docs/platform/administration/users.md

 1. Click on **Administration** in the left-hand side pane and then click on **Users**.

-2. You can view any existing users and groups in the main view pane.
+2. You can view any existing users and groups that have been created in the main view pane.

    ![Users main view](/images/user-main-view.jpg)